-We did exactly that, experiencing a homestay with with local family to learn more about their way of life on a 2 day, 1 night tour with Innoviet Travel.
+We did exactly that, experiencing a homestay with a local family to learn more about their way of life on a 2 day, 1-night tour with Innoviet Travel.
 It was exactly what we were hoping it would be, yet at the same time, nothing like we expected it to be.
 It is certainly an authentic experience!

 Our highlights of the 2 day tour

 There were two things we were most excited about, the first was the homestay and the second was the Cai Rang floating market.
 We felt these two parts of the tour were the Mekong in our mind.
 In addition to these, you get to experience…

 - a bicycle ride through the rural villages seeing pagodas (similar to a Buddhist temple), tropical orchards and rice paddy fields